rietho/blogdown_website/content/blog/2022-02-13-Blogging-and-privacy/index.md

 <a href="https://imgflip.com/memegenerator" target="_blank">from Imgflip Meme Generator</a>
 </p>

 *Side note: I studied math.
 So above Meme is not that far from what I did back in university.
-That is at except for the suite.
+That is except for the suite.
 So, from my perspective, data privacy laws are actually much more complicated than math.*

 ### The simple solution

 The simplest solution to me seems to be to not collect any data at all.
 That is not by myself and not by any third party.
 For a static website, this means not embedding any third-party content that is tracking data.
-Sounds easy and is also easy.
+Sounds easy.
 The challenge is, that this approach comes with limitations.
 Not using any website analytics tool means that you can't see how many people visit your site.
 Not embedding social media postings or GIFs means fewer opportunities to loosen up your content.

-When using Hugo, there are actually some very easy and great ways how to still embed third party content without having them track any data.
+When using Hugo, there are actually some very easy and great ways how to still embed third party content without having them track data.
 By simply setting a few parameters you can control privacy settings for popular third party content like Google Analytics, Instagram, Twitter, Vimeo or Youtube.
 See [here](https://gohugo.io/about/hugo-and-gdpr/) for more info.
 For some third parties, Hugo actually offers a `simple`-mode, which means that Hugo creates a pure HTML version of the content that does not come with any tracking.
 I am not 100% sure, but these settings may only apply when using [Hugo's Shortcodes](https://gohugo.io/content-management/shortcodes/#tweet).
 Here is an example for Twitter:

 {{< tweet user="Headspace" id="1492510305058004994" >}}